manicinc/magiclogger/docs/deployment.md

 **Q: Can I publish from a feature branch?**
 A: Deliberately disabled.
 Only tags (usually on `master`) trigger publish.

+**Q: How do I merge dev → master without triggering a version bump or including changes in the next draft release?**
+A: Apply the PR label `skip-release` (and optionally `skip-changelog`).
+The label:
+  - Excludes the PR from Release Drafter notes
+  - Signals reviewers no version bump is expected
+You must also avoid pushing a `v*` tag.
+Without a tag, no publish happens.
+  - A guard workflow (`skip-release-guard.yml`) will fail the PR if a version bump is detected while the label is set.

 **Q: Do I need to run `npm publish` locally?**
 A: No—CI handles publish on tag push.